-1. Development should be designed to minimize its impact on the viability of agricultural operations or its contribution to fragmentation of large contiguous tracts of woodland.
+1. Development should be designed to minimize its impact on the viability of agricultural operations or its contribution to fragmentation of forest Blocks.

 Strategy 1a: Provide guidance and training on regulatory and non-regulatory tools for open space and resource protection available to towns for use in town plans and regulations.
 Encourage implementation of tools such as conservation subdivisions, clustered development, transfer of development rights, building envelopes and variable lot size in all subdivision development, and especially within rural residential and productive rural lands.